gitter-lab/nn4dms/README.md

 # Neural networks for deep mutational scanning data
 [![GitHub Actions](https://github.com/gitter-lab/nn4dms/workflows/Test/badge.svg)](https://github.com/gitter-lab/nn4dms/actions?query=workflow%3ATest)

-This repository is a supplement to our paper [Predicting Multi-Variant Protein Functional Activity From Deep Mutational Scanning Data](https://github.com/gitter-lab/nn4dms).
+This repository is a supplement to our paper [Neural networks to learn protein sequence-function relationships from deep mutational scanning data](https://github.com/gitter-lab/nn4dms).
 We trained and evaluated the performance of multiple types of neural networks on five deep mutational scanning datasets.
 This repository contains code and examples that allow you to do the following:
  - Retrain the models from our publication